-- Be presumed innocent - Have an equal representation accompany them through any disciplinary proceeding.
-All participants will be bound by the rules of confidentiality governing the meeting. - Be notified immediately of the outcome of any President's Council or Progressions Committee's decisions at the same time and in the same format (writing) as the accuser. - Both the accuser and the accused will be provided with the same opportunities to be accompanied by an advisor of their choice if requested for the notification of authorities or for support, guidance, or advice.
+- ➤ Be presumed innocent. - ➤ Have an equal representation accompany them through any disciplinary proceeding.
+All participants will be bound by the rules of confidentiality governing the meeting. - ➤ Be notified immediately of the outcome of any Progressions Committee's decisions at the same time and in the same format (writing) as the accuser.
+(Staff members would be formally contacted by Human Resources.) - ➤ Both the accuser and the accused will be provided with the same opportunities to be accompanied by an advisor of their choice if requested for the notification of authorities or for support, guidance, or advice.